 How to make cultured ghee is a dairy intricacy.
 The making process of cultured ghee is exceptionally vital because the process decides the aroma of the product and the authentic quality of the ghee.
 It is the reason behind cultured ghee’s versatile health benefits and other unique features.

 How to make cultured ghee at home?
 Cultured ghee-making can be tried at home on a small scale.
 Cultured ghee can be prepared in bulk by using the commercial process also.

 However, there is an essential difference between non-cultured ghee manufacturing and cultured ghee manufacturing, which is in the raw ingredient of both products.
 Non-cultured ghee is prepared from unsalted dairy butter, but cultured ghee is prepared from cultured butter only.

-In the making of cultured butter, pure milk is converted to cultured butter by adding culture in it.
-In cultured butter, lactose of milk gets converted to lactic acid.
-The lactic acid of cultured ghee works soothing for digestive trouble and it soothes the gut also.
+In making cultured butter, pure milk is converted to cultured butter by adding the culture.
+In cultured butter, the lactose of milk gets converted to lactic acid.
+The lactic acid of cultured ghee works to soothe digestive trouble and soothes the gut.

 Cultured ghee is made by boiling cultured butter.
 It is a slow cooking process in which the moisture part of the butter gets eliminated, and ultimately, ghee butter remains left in the boiling pot.
 It is a high aroma product, and you can store the ghee for a long time without refrigeration support due to its storage-friendliness.